leetCipher/Javascript-reverse-engineering-challenge/README.md

 # Javascript-reverse-engineering-challenge
-A CtF Challenge that focuses on how to deobfuscate and reverse engineer obfuscated javascript using the developer tools.
+A CTF Challenge that focuses on how to deobfuscate and reverse engineer obfuscated javascript using the developer tools.